David-hosting/SvivaTeam/README.md

 _**"A Better World Is Made Together"**_

+## What is SvivTeam? ##
+This project is an entrepreneurship environmental, social, long-lasting project.
+Its purpose is to make accessible and efficient the organization of cleaning groups.
+If until today we organized beach cleaning groups through Facebook, and it was sometimes difficult to find an available group or in an area convenient for everyone.
+This interface offers a website that will centralize all the organizations in a notification map and thus also establish a faster contact with the nature authorities.

 ## How To Download ##
 - **Step No.1** - Making sure we have:<br>
   - A. Visual Studio